The janus API for Prolog Calling

 GoalSequence: Introductory Example

-Consider a file dog.py
+Consider a file dog.py such as the

 following (modified from the Python